Djwarf/Qasa/docs/api/security_guide.md

 1. **Independent Security Audit**: Engage a third-party security firm to review your implementation
 2. **Penetration Testing**: Conduct thorough penetration testing of the entire application
-3. **Formal Verification**: Consider formal verification of critical security properties
+3. **Formal Verification**: Use the built-in formal verification tools to verify critical security properties
 4. **Side-Channel Analysis**: Test for side-channel vulnerabilities in your specific environment
+5. **HSM Integration**: Consider using HSMs for storing and using critical keys

 ### Checklist for Security Review